History of the University\'s Education

 Prior to the reform, the University's English language education utilized an orthodox form of teaching method that consisted of the three pillars of (*1) Notional Functional Approach, (*2) Oral Practice, and (*3) Grammar Translation.

 However, Kanda Institute of Languages, which had been conducting these educational methods for many years, was searching for a more effective and practical teaching method unlike the previous ones.
-The educational reform was initiated by the faculty's strong desire to "think of a way to teach English to students who are studying at the institute in a way that will help them develop their abilities more," rather than the common method of teaching English by reciting and uttering fixed phrases.
+The educational reform was initiated by the faculty's strong desire to "think of a way to teach English to students who are studying at the institute in a way that will help them develop their abilities more," rather than the usual method of reciting and uttering fixed phrases.

-It was against this background that the Task-Based Teaching Method (*4) was introduced, creating the foundation for Kanda Gaikakuin's English education.
-Since the introduction of the Task-Based Teaching Method, students at Kanda Institute of Languages have not only memorized English expressions, but have also developed the ability to select and use appropriate expressions according to their own situations.
+With this background, the Task-Based Teaching Method (*4) was introduced, and the foundation of Kanda Gaikakuin's English education was established.
+Since the introduction of the task-based teaching method, students at Kanda Institute of Languages have not only memorized English expressions, but have also developed the ability to select and use appropriate expressions according to their own situations.

-Under this teaching method, there is no one fixed answer to test questions.
-For example, "How are you? but there are many similar expressions such as "How are you getting along?
-The quality of the teaching staff and the level of the students have both improved, as an environment has been created in which the teaching staff must respond to each student's answer.
+Under this teaching method, there is no single fixed answer to test questions.
+For example, there is the English expression "How are you? but there are many similar expressions such as "How are you getting along?
+This has created an environment in which teachers must be able to respond to each student's answer, and both the quality of teachers and the level of students has improved.

-Today, the task-based teaching method is still used at Kanda Institute of Languages, and our goal is not only to develop communicative competence, but also to nurture individuals who can understand and respect the traditions and cultures of their own country and those of other countries.
+Today, the task-based teaching method is still used at Kanda Institute of Languages, and our goal is not only to develop communicative competence, but also to foster an understanding and respect for the traditions and cultures of one's own country and those of other countries.

-2 Aural practice: Pronouncing a predetermined phrase over and over again.
+• Aural Practice: Pronouncing a given phrase over and over again.

-3 Grammar translation: memorizing grammatical rules and word form changes, and translating all sentences into the native language.
+• Grammar translation: memorizing grammatical rules and word changes and translating all sentences into the native language

-4 Task-based teaching: A teaching method that has long been used in Australia to teach languages to immigrants.
+• Task-Based Teaching: A long-standing teaching method used in Australia to teach languages to immigrants.

 successive deans